Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-6-kernels.md

 what is a completely opaque full abstraction at a higher level may be a fully transparent partial abstraction at a lower level;
 that's perfectly fine —
-the lower-level, which requires proper permissions to access and modify, is indeed responsible for properly implementing the invariants of the higher-level.
+the lower-level, which cannot be accessed or modified without proper permissions, is indeed responsible for properly implementing the invariants of the higher-level.